okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/scim/test-instance.md

 5. Select **Enable API integration**.
    * For custom or bearer authentication, specify the **API token** for your instance.
    * For OAuth 2.0 authentication, click **Authenticate with {yourApp}** and provide credentials for your test instance.
 1. Click **Test API Credentials** to test authentication to your SCIM service.
-If there's an error, check the credentials entered.
+If there's an error, verify that the credentials are correct.
 1. Click **Save**.
 1. Select **Settings** > **To Okta** from the updated **Provisioning** tab.
-1. Click **Edit** to schedule imports and configure username format for imported users in the **General** section.
+1. Click **Edit** to schedule imports and configure the username format for imported users in the **General** section.

    You can also define a percentage of acceptable assignments before the [import safeguards](https://help.okta.com/okta_help.htm?id=csh-eu-import-safeguard) feature is automatically triggered.
-If the Okta username is overridden due to mapping from a provisioning-enabled app, the custom mapping appears in this section.

 1. Click **Save**.
 Next, [configure attribute mappings](#configure-attribute-mappings).